martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 ## Variables
 ?
 *Primitive unit of storage whose contents can change*
+- *Scalar Variable*: variable that stores only a single value
 - *Identifier*: the name you give to the variable
 - *Value*: data that the variable holds
 - *Type*: precedes the variable name